matpich94/Temporal-Network-for-Optical-Flow/README.md

     1. This algorithm is a machine learning algorithm using fully connected neural network,
     2. The input data are not frames but events.

 The algorithm uses inputs from event based cameras.
-The pixels of an event based camera spikes only when they receive a difference light intensity.
+The pixels of an event based camera spikes only when they detect a change in brightness.

 For every event from the event based camera, its time stamp and the coordinate of the pixel (x, y) are stored.